Sidney011100/TransferSystem/README.md

 ## Features
 ### 1. Create Accounts `[POST] api/v1/accounts`
-Description: This API creates an account bases on the account id and initial balance.
+Description: Creates an account based on the account id and initial balance.

 Assumptions:
 1. account_id is more than 0, and cannot be more than 9223372036854775807.